starrymedia/upticknetworkdocs/guides/keys-wallets/keplr.md

 - [Install Keplr](https://www.keplr.app/) {prereq}

 The Keplr browser extension is a wallet for accessing applications in the Cosmos ecosystem and managing user identities.
-It can be used to connect to {{ $themeConfig.project.name }} through the official testnet and request Funds from the Faucet.
+It can be used to connect to Uptick through the official testnet and request Funds from the Faucet.

 ## Install Keplr